bat79a/django-exemple-clever-cloud/README.md

 ## Pre-requisites

-A working version of Python.
+- A working version of Python.
 This project has been tested on Python 3.6+.
+- At least one Nano instance (Pico doesn't have enough resources for a Django project)
+- Postgresql version 12 if you're using django 4.2+ (postgresql 11 is deprecated since this version)

 ### Database